Section III - Structure of the corporate governance system adopted by the company

-Based on the provisions of Article 12 of the Bylaws, the Ordinary Shareholders’ Meeting also authorises resolutions concerning the sale, transfer, leasing, usufruct and any other act of disposal, including within the scope of joint ventures, or subjection to restrictions, of the Company or of business units of strategic importance in relation to gas transportation and dispatching activities, without prejudice to the directors’ responsibility for the acts carried out, pursuant to Article 2364, paragraph 1.5 of the Italian Civil Code.
+Pursuant to Article 12 of the Bylaws, the Ordinary Shareholders’ Meeting also authorises resolutions concerning disposal, contribution, leasing, usufruct and any other act of disposition, including those that apply to joint ventures, or of subjection to business restrictions or strategically important business units involving gas transportation or dispatching activities, without prejudice to the directors’ responsibility for acts carried out by them, pursuant to Article 2364, paragraph 1, no. 5 of the Italian Civil Code.
 Resolutions in such matters are adopted by a favourable vote of shareholders representing at least three quarters of the capital present at the meeting.

 Extraordinary Shareholders’ Meeting

 The Extraordinary Shareholders’ Meeting passes resolutions on matters assigned to it by law, without prejudice to the following, by a favourable vote of shareholders representing at least three quarters of the capital present at the Meeting.